Hamza Tahboub

 • Addressing the weakness of video generation models in generating socially coherent scenes.

-• Building diffusion and flow models to address these gaps by explicitly modeling each agent in the video
+• Building diffusion and flow models to address these gaps by explicitly modeling each agent in the video.

 • By representing intent, belief, and knowledge in a latent space, we can allow the model to perform higher-order reasoning about goals and actions.